EnzoWeimann/EnzoWeimann/README.md

 Currently taking an online Java course in Udemy, including Spring framework and more<br>
 I'm about to graduate as a civil engineer (great problem-solving skills, teamwork, and adaptation)

-You can take a look at some of my projects in my portfolio:
+You can take a look at some of my projects in my portfolio:<br/>
 <a href="https://www.freecodecamp.org/certification/EnzoW/javascript-algorithms-and-data-structures-v8" target="_blank"><img style="height:250px;" src="./Certificados/Portfolio.png" alt="Portfolio" /></a>

 # 💻 Tech Stack: